-- A. Financial Interest.
-A Person who is a Direct Beneficial Interest Owner or an Indirect Beneficial Interest Owner of a Retail Marijuana Establishment Operator may also be a Direct Beneficial Interest Owner, an Indirect Beneficial Interest Owner or otherwise hold a direct or indirect financial interest in another Retail Marijuana Establishment so long as that interest complies with all other requirements of these rules.
-A Retail Marijuana Establishment may be operated by a Retail Marijuana Business Operator where each has one or more Direct Beneficial Interest Owners or Indirect Beneficial Interest Owners in common.
-A Person may receive compensation for services provided by a Retail Marijuana Business Operator in accordance with these rules. - B. Sale of Marijuana Prohibited.
+- A. Prohibited Financial Interest.
+A Person who is a Direct Beneficial Interest Owner or an Indirect Beneficial Interest Owner of a Retail Marijuana Establishment Operator shall not be a Direct Beneficial Interest Owner or Indirect Beneficial Interest Owner of, or otherwise have a direct or indirect financial interest in, a Retail Marijuana Establishment Operator.
+Except that such Person shall have the right to compensation for services provided in accordance with these rules. - B. Sale of Marijuana Prohibited.
 A Retail Marijuana Establishment Operator is prohibited from selling, distributing, or transferring Retail Marijuana or Retail Marijuana Product to another Retail Marijuana Establishment or a consumer, except when acting as an agent of a Retail Marijuana Establishment(s) operated by the Retail Marijuana Establishment Operator. - C. Consumption Prohibited.
 A Retail Marijuana Establishment Operator, and its Direct Beneficial Interest Owners, agents and employees, shall not permit the consumption of marijuana or marijuana products at its separate place of business. - D. Inventory Tracking System.
-A Retail Marijuana Establishment Operator, and any of its Direct Beneficial Interest Owners, agents or employees engaged in the operation of the Retail Marijuana Establishment(s) it operates, must use the Inventory Tracking System account of the Retail Marijuana Establishment(s) it operates, in accordance with all requirements, limitations and prohibitions applicable to the Retail Marijuana Establishment(s) it operates. - E. Compliance with Requirements and Limitations Applicable to the Retail Marijuana Establishment(s) Operated.
+A Retail Marijuana Establishment Operator, and any of its Direct Beneficial Interest Owners, agents or employees engaged in the operation of the Retail Marijuana Establishment(s) it operates, must use the Inventory Tracking System account of the Retail Marijuana Establishment(s) it operates, in accordance with all requirements, limitations and prohibitions applicable to the Retail Marijuana Establishment(s) it operates. - E. Compliance with Requirements and Limitations Applicable to the Retail Marijuana

+Establishment(s) Operated.
 In operating any other Retail Marijuana Establishment(s), a Retail Marijuana Establishment Operator, and its Direct Beneficial Interest Owners who are required to hold Associated Key Licenses, as well as the agents and employees of the Retail Marijuana Establishment Operator, shall comply with all requirements, limitations and prohibitions applicable to the type(s) of Retail Marijuana Establishment(s) being operated, under state and local laws, ordinances, rules and regulations, and may be disciplined for violation of the same. - F. Inventory Tracking System Access.
-A Retail Marijuana Establishment may grant access to its Inventory Tracking System account to the Direct Beneficial Interest Owners, agents and employees of a Retail Marijuana Establishment Operator having duties related to Inventory Tracking System activities of the Retail Marijuana Establishment(s) being operated. - 1.
-The Direct Beneficial Interest Owners, agents and employees of a Retail Marijuana Establishment Operator granted access to a Retail Marijuana Establishment's Inventory Tracking System account, shall comply with all Inventory Tracking System rules.
+A Retail Marijuana Establishment may grant access to its Inventory Tracking System account to the Direct Beneficial Interest Owners, agents and employees of a Retail Marijuana Establishment Operator having duties related to Inventory Tracking System activities of the Retail Marijuana Establishment(s) being operated. - The Direct Beneficial Interest Owners, agents and employees of a Retail Marijuana Establishment Operator granted access to a Retail Marijuana Establishment's Inventory Tracking System account, shall comply with all Inventory Tracking System rules.